 Pascaline Dupas is a development economist whose scholarship focuses on policies aimed at reducing global poverty.
-She will be the new director of the Stanford King Center on Global Development beginning September 2020.
+She became the new Faculty Director of the Stanford King Center on Global Development on September 1, 2020.

 Dupas, a professor in the Department of Economics and a senior fellow at the Stanford Institute for Economic Policy Research (SIEPR) and at the Freeman Spogli Institute (FSI), received a 2019 Guggenheim Fellowship and was named the Best French Economist in 2015 by Le Monde.
 She focuses her research on identifying scalable programs and policies to improve the well-being of low income households in low income countries.